 oooo

-- It is a great lighting source for particular tasks such as astronomy map reading.
+- It is a great lighting source for particular tasks such as astronomy map reading, logging, writing or planning notes.

 oooo